-These parameters can be found from the appropriate FDOT Design Standards, Index 501.
+These reinforcement specific parameters can be found in Design Standards Index 501.

-For applications involving reinforcing slopes with geosynthetic, $T{creep}$ shall be projected for a design life of 75 years.
+For applications involving reinforcing slopes with geosynthetic, the design life is not less than 75 years.

 3. Soil Reinforcement Interaction: Friction reduction factors are presented as Soil-Geosynthetic Friction values in Design Standards Index 501 for each approved geosynthetic product.